NeelamRawatLogic/Task-Manager-frontend/README.md

 ### Installing

-1. Clone the repository:
+1. Clone the repository: `git clone https://github.com/NeelamRawatLogic/Task-Manager-frontend.git`
-2. Navigate to the project directory:
+2. Navigate to the project directory: `cd Task-Manager-frontend`
-3. Install the dependencies:
+3. Install the dependencies: `npm install`

 ### Running the Application

-To run the application locally, use the following command:
+To run the application locally, use the following command: `npm start`

 The application will be served at `http://localhost:4200/`.
 Open this URL in your web browser to access the Task Manager.